Badgers and bovine TB

 Culling badgers is not the answer to the bovine TB problem

-For more information and facts about the science behind the badger culls, visit The Wildlife Trusts' website which summarises some of the key scientific evidence on bovine TB, with papers available to download in full.
+For more information and facts about the science behind the badger culls, visit The Wildlife Trusts' website which summarises some of the key scientific evidence on bovine TB.

 The impact on Berks, Bucks and Oxon

 In 2013 the government published its draft consultation document to eradicate bovine TB in England.

 This divides England into High and Low Risk areas, with an Edge area between them.
 Berkshire, Buckinghamshire and Oxfordshire all lie within the Edge area.

 The government’s strategy for dealing with bovine TB in the Edge area includes supporting badger vaccination schemes.
 Initially culling of badgers was not permitted in the Edge area but in 2018 DEFRA consulted on proposals to allow culling in Berkshire and Oxfordshire.

 In 2020 a licence was granted, stating that free ranging and cage-trapped badgers in Oxfordshire can only be shot within a designated cull area.

 Cattle in Oxfordshire and West Berkshire are currently subject to six-monthly testing for TB.